 According to a 2020 report by the international nonprofit organization Climate Bonds Initiative, nations from the rest of Asia have shown a rapid increase in green bond issuance, with the region recording a 53% year-on-year rise.
 As per the report, Southeast Asia’s banks from nations like Singapore, Indonesia Philippines, Thailand and Malaysia recorded record levels of green, social and sustainable (GSS) debt issuance in 2020, which hit $12.1 bn, up 5.2% from 2019.

 In an S&P Global report, Amy Lo, co-head of global wealth management in Asia-Pacific and head and chief executive of UBS Hong Kong told the financial information provider that Asia’s wealthy next-generation families are giving stronger emphasis on sustainability and innovation, and are one of the key drivers for ESG issues in Asia, particularly in Greater China.

 Increased engagement in the sustainability-linked bonds (SLB) market was also recorded in Asia, especially in sectors like real estate, manufacturing and financial services.
 SLBs are being increasingly adopted by more and more corporates, which has allowed them to raise money for general corporate purposes while promising commitment to meet a defined set of sustainability targets over time.

 Refintiv data suggested that global issuance of SLBs has ballooned to US$49.7 bn in the first seven months of 2021, after rising to $8.2 bn last year.

-A diverse range of companies are tapping the ESG debt market as investors are becoming more familiar with SLBs.
-According to S&P Global Ratings‘ research published earlier in April, 68% of 2021 SLB issuances happened in the EMEA region, indicating the instrument’s gaining momentum in Asia-Pacific and North America.
+According to S&P Global Ratings‘ research published earlier in April, 68% of 2021 SLB issuances happened in the EMEA region, but the instrument is gaining momentum in Asia-Pacific and North America.